-- Assume there is no winner. - W.I.o.g. let R be the set of red cells that can be reached by chains originated from the rightmost column. - R does not contain a cell of the leftmost column; otherwise we have a contradiction. - Let ${\cal N}(R)$ be the blue cells that can be reached by chains originated from the rightmost column. - N(R) must contain a cell in the top row. - ▶ Otherwise, R contains all cells in the first row, which is a contradiction. - N(R) must contain a cell in the bottom row. - ▶ Otherwise, R contains all cells in the bottom row, which is a contradiction. - N(R) must be connected - ▶ Otherwise, R can advance further. - Hence N(R) is a blue winning chain.
+- We then prove there is at least one winner. - Assume there is no winner. - W.I.o.g. let R be the set of red cells that can be reached by chains originated from the rightmost column. - ullet R must contain a cell of the leftmost column; otherwise we have a contradiction. - Let N(R) be the blue cells that can be reached by R originated from the rightmost column. - N(R) must contain a cell in the top row. - ▶ Otherwise, R contains all cells in the first row, which is a contradiction. - N(R) must contain a cell in the bottom row. - ▶ Otherwise, R contains all cells in the bottom row, which is a contradiction. - N(R) must be connected. - ▶ Otherwise, R can advance further. - Hence N(R) is a blue winning chain.